octaviogarcia/LaravelBackgroundJob/README.md

     Returns: [backgroundJobId,executed,output]
     Creates a background job with the argument data and sets it off to run.

+  - getBackgroundJob(BackgroundJobId): ?BackgroundJob
+    Returns a background job (if it finds it)

+  - deleteBackgroundJob(BackgroundJobId): bool
+    Deletes a background job.
+Returns false if it doesn't find anything

   - updateBackgroundJob(BackGroundjob,array $data) : [bool,BackgroundJob|Exception]
     Returns: [true,BackgroundJob] or [false,Exception]
-    Updates the BackGroundjob with the attributes in $data
+    Updates the BackGroundjob with the attributes in $data and returns it

   - echoStderr(string): void
     Outputs to stderr with timestamps, used for logging